helidon-io/helidon/docs/modules/metrics/metrics.md

 require the metrics observer and the Metrics API itself to be enabled.
-Client-side transport observation is installed when the WebClient metrics service is configured; meter publication remains subject to the selected registry's metrics, vendor-scope, and per-meter filters.
+Client-side transport observation is installed when the WebClient metrics service is configured; meter publication remains subject to the selected registry's metrics and per-meter filters.

-Helidon owns these vendor meter names and tag sets, including the backing values for active gauges.
+Helidon owns these meter names and tag sets, including the backing values for active gauges.
 Applications must not pre-register gauges with the same meter IDs and tags.
 Connection and stream IDs, network addresses, paths, SNI names, error text, and protocol error codes are deliberately not used as tags,